-The Company applied for the first time standards, which are effective for annual periods beginning on or after 1 January 2018.
+The Company applied for the first time accounting standard NZ IFRS16Leases.
 The Company has not early adopted any other standards, interpretations or amendments that have been issued but are not yet effective.
 The new standards and amendments did not have a material impact on the annual financial statements of the Company.